samumei/ddecompose/README.md

 Rios-Avila, Fernando (2020): “Recentered influence functions (RIFs) in
 Stata: RIF regression and RIF decomposition.” *The Stata Journal* 20(1):
 51-94.

+Rothe, Christoph (2012): “Decomposing the Composition Effect.
+The Role of Covariates in Determining Between-Group Differences in Economic Outcomes.” *IZA Discussion Paper* No. 6397.

 Rothe, Christoph (2015): “Decomposing the Composition Effect.
 The Role of Covariates in Determining Between-Group Differences in Economic